 Recyclability

-Once different material types (paper, metals, plastics) have been separated into distinct fractions they can enter a recycling process.
+Once different materials such as paper, metals, and plastics are separated into disctinct fractions, they can enter a recycling process.

 Flexible plastic mechanical recycling process